 Summary

 Cross-contamination in quality management is a critical issue that requires comprehensive strategies to prevent the transfer of contaminants between products or environments.
 Effective prevention involves strict adherence to cleaning, training, and monitoring protocols.
 Cross-contamination can pose serious risks to consumer health and result in regulatory actions, making it a key focus for quality assurance in industries such as food production, pharmaceuticals, and healthcare.
-By implementing strong control measures, organisations can safeguard product integrity and maintain compliance with industry standards.
+By implementing strong control measures, organisations can safeguard product Integrity and maintain compliance with industry standards.

 --